-Application for credit should be submitted to the Director of Registration Services, who, together with the campus coordinator or the coordinator's designee, will consider each application individually.
+Requests for credit evaluation should be submitted to the Director of Registration Services, who, together with the campus coordinator or the coordinator's designee, will consider each application individually.
 Students taking a published or a college-constructed subject examination are required to pay a fee of \$40 per credit for each college-constructed examination.